Soccer-World Cup 2022: which teams are out of FIFA tournament? | Sports-Games

 AUSTRALIA * Australia were eliminated from the World Cup following a 2-1 defeat to Argentina in the last 16, with goals from Lionel Messi and Julian Alvarez securing the win for the South Americans.

-* Australia pulled a goal back 13 minutes from time when Craig Goodwin's shot took a deflection off Enzo Fernandez and flew into the net for an own goal, but Graham Arnold's side were unable to find another goal and force the tie into extra time.
-THE UNITED STATES

-* The United States' World Cup campaign came to an end after a 3-1 defeat to the Netherlands in the last 16. * Daley Blind, Denzel Dumfries and Memphis Depay got on the scoresheet for the Netherlands, while Haji Wright scored for Gregg Berhalter's team.
+THE UNITED STATES * The United States' World Cup campaign came to an end after a 3-1 defeat to the Netherlands in the last 16.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)